Business Plot: McCormack–Dickstein Committee

-The McCormack–Dickstein Committee began examining evidence on an alleged plot on November 20, 1934.
-On November 24 the committee released a statement detailing the testimony it had heard and its preliminary findings.
+On November 20, 1934, the U.S. House of Representatives "Special Committee on Un-American Activities Authorized to Investigate Nazi Propaganda and Certain Other Propaganda Activities", also known as the McCormack–Dickstein Committee, began examining evidence of an alleged plot to seize the White House.
+On November 24, the committee released a statement detailing the testimony it had heard and its preliminary findings.
 On February 15, 1935, the committee submitted its final report to the House of Representatives.

-During the committee hearings Butler testified that Gerald C. MacGuire attempted to recruit him to lead a coup, promising him an army of 500,000 men for a march on Washington, D.C., and financial backing.
+During the committee hearings, Butler testified that Wall Street broker Gerald C. MacGuire attempted to recruit him to lead a coup, promising him an army of 500,000 men for a march on Washington, D.C., and financial backing.
 Butler testified that the pretext for the coup would be that the president's health was failing.
 Despite Butler's support for Roosevelt in the election and his reputation as a strong critic of capitalism, Butler said the plotters felt his good reputation and popularity were vital in attracting support amongst the general public and saw him as easier to manipulate than others.
 Given a successful coup, Butler said that the plan was for him to have held near-absolute power in the newly created position of "Secretary of General Affairs", while Roosevelt would have assumed a figurehead role.

 Those implicated in the plot by Butler all denied any involvement.
 MacGuire was the only figure identified by Butler who testified before the committee.
 Others whom Butler accused were not called to testify because the "committee has had no evidence before it that would in the slightest degree warrant calling before it such men ...
 The committee will not take cognizance of names brought into testimony which constitute mere hearsay."

-On the final day of the committee, January 29, 1935, John L. Spivak published the first of two articles in the communist magazine New Masses, revealing portions of testimony to the committee that had been redacted as hearsay.
-Spivak argued that the plot was part of a plan by J.P.
-Morgan and other financiers who were coordinating with fascist groups to overthrow Roosevelt.
+On the final day of the committee, January 29, 1935, John L. Spivak published the first of two articles in the Communist magazine New Masses, revealing portions of testimony to the committee that had been redacted as hearsay.
+Spivak argued that the plot was part of a plan by J. P. Morgan and other financiers who were coordinating with fascist groups to overthrow Roosevelt.

 Historian Hans Schmidt concludes that while Spivak made a cogent argument for taking the suppressed testimony seriously, he embellished his article with his "overblown" claims regarding Jewish financiers, which Schmidt dismisses as guilt by association not supported by the evidence of the Butler-MacGuire conversations themselves.

 On March 25, 1935, MacGuire died in a hospital in New Haven, Connecticut, at the age of 36.
 His attending doctor at the hospital attributed the death to pneumonia and its complications, but also said that the accusations against MacGuire had led to his weakened condition and collapse which in turn led to the pneumonia.